pthrasher/Vico/README.md

 Huh?
 ====

 So, you see...
-I dropkicked MacVim to the preveribal curb.
+I dropkicked MacVim to the proveribal curb.
 I'm now one of the [hip][hipkid] kids using [vico](http://www.vicoapp.com/).
 It's the bees knees, peoples.

 This is why you should immediately stop what you're doing, fork the